lightning-McType/CommClassroom-1/readme.md

 #This repo is only for learning purposes don't populate it with your bullshit

-Sarthak Verma says that this community is amazing
+Sarthak Verma says that this community is shit and no one cares about it